Activiti/activiti-7-developers-guide/overview/12factor.md

 ## \#1 - One codebase, one application

 Our examples services are all under different repositories and each represents a single Spring Boot application which is also enabled with Spring Cloud libraries.
 Each of these services repositories contains a set of artifacts that makes them suitable for CI/CD pipelines:
-- Jenkinsfile: pipeline to build, deploy and promote the current service to a Kubernetes Cluster.
+- **Jenkinsfile**: (or other pipiline definition)pipeline to build, deploy and promote the current service to a Kubernetes Cluster.
-- Maven project: to define the service built with Spring Boot and Activiti Cloud Starters.
+- **Maven project**: to define the service built with Spring Boot and Activiti Cloud Starters.
-- Dockerfile: to define how to build a docker image for the service
+- **Dockerfile**: to define how to build a docker image for the service
-- HELM Charts: to define the set of manifests (kubernetes descriptors) to deploy the service into a running Kubernetes Cluster.
+- **HELM Charts**: to define the set of manifests (kubernetes descriptors) to deploy the service into a running Kubernetes Cluster.

 We provide for each building block a Spring Boot Starter that can be customized and extended for your domain specific requirements.